-Health Services are provided for the general health care of the student body.
+The Office of Health Services provides general health care for the MVSU student body.
 All students (especially those with known illnesses) are encouraged to complete a Medical History Form for filing at the Student Health Center.
-Any illness or injury occurring in the residence hall should be immediately reported to the Residence Hall Manager/Director.
+Any illness or injury occurring in the residence hall should be immediately reported to the Residence Hall Director.
 The Residence Hall Director should then report the injury or illness to the healthcare providers of the Student Health Center.

-If after hours, the Residence Hall Director should then call Med Stat EMS if an emergency exists.
-Also, MVSU Police should be notified of the emergency illness and or injury.
-For non-emergency injuries or illnesses, the Residence Hall Director should encourage the student to go to the Student Health Center, or go to the Greenwood Leflore Hospital Emergency Room, if after hours, for further evaluation and treatment.
+After 5:00pm, the Residence Hall Director should contact Med Stat EMS (#911) if an emergency exists, and MVSU Police should also be notified.
+For non-emergency injuries or illnesses, the Residence Hall Director should encourage the student to go to the Student Health Center or to the Greenwood Leflore Hospital Emergency Room for further evaluation and treatment.